 Translational Research or Human Neuroscience Studies in Spinal Cord Injury (TRoHNS) Award

-The TRoHNS award, sponsored by current ASIA president Keith Tansey, MD, PhD, has been instituted in alignment with ASIA’s goal to support investigators across a broader continuum of spinal cord injury science and to encourage work in under-developed areas in the field.
+The TRoHNS award, sponsored by ASIA past president Keith Tansey, MD, PhD, has been instituted in alignment with ASIA’s goal to support investigators across a broader continuum of spinal cord injury science and to encourage work in under-developed areas in the field.
 The award is given for the best abstract submitted to the annual ASIA conference by a clinician or scientist involved in translational research or human neuroscience studies in spinal cord injury.

 For the purposes of this award, translational research is defined as pre-clinical science (non-human studies) designed to improve mechanistic understanding of issues in clinical spinal cord injury in ways that cannot be studied in humans.
 This work should be designed, however, to be translatable to human studies in the future.
 Mechanistic studies will be favored over “black box” ones (for example, manipulating molecules but only evaluating behaviors).